The following article appeared in the Huffington Post Gay Voices on September 10, 2014.

 - Grindr security glitch exposes gay users in Uganda, Russian Kremlin

-As the CEO of SCRUFF, one of the largest gay dating apps in the world, I take these reports seriously.
+As the CEO of Perry Street Software, developer of SCRUFF and Jack’d, two of the world’s largest gay, bi, trans and queer social dating apps on iOS and Android, I take these reports seriously.
 While there are measures we have taken to protect our community, it's critical that all users understand the benefits and limitations intrinsic to location-based apps.

 The most important thing you should know about location-based apps is this: Any app that shows relative distance between members can be used to pinpoint your location.